gedefili/azure-naming/docs/04-development/postman.md

 Importing the collection

+1. **Ensure your local stack is running** (see `tests/readme.md`):
+   - Start Azurite (table storage emulator) with: `python3 tools/start_local_stack.py`
+   - Start the Azure Functions host with: `func host start` (or use the VS Code task)
-1. Start your local stack and function host (see `tests/readme.md`).
-The function host typically listens on port 7071.
+   - The function host typically listens on port 7071
+   - **Both Azurite AND Functions host must be running before importing the collection**
 2. Open Postman and choose File → Import.
-3. Pick `tests/postman_collection.json` from the repository and import it.
+3. Pick `docs/04-development/postman-local-collection.json` from the repository and import it.

 Configuring host and auth